Mild Intellectual Disability (MID) or Mild Mental Retardationby Becton Loveless

 How to Best Support Students with MID

 As a teacher, the most powerful thing you can do for students with MID is to create a positive, encouraging atmosphere which fosters self-esteem.
 These students generally struggle with feelings of confidence and self-worth.
-When you notice and compliment positive progress, no matter how small or seemingly insignificant, the student's self-esteem is bolstered to some degree, and more positive change becomes possible for the future.
+When you notice and complement positive progress, no matter how small or seemingly insignificant, the student's self-esteem is bolstered to some degree, and more positive change becomes possible for the future.

 These students are slower to learn new concepts and skills than their peers, so remember to communicate your ideas in the simplest, clearest possible way.
 If necessary, speak slowly, repeat yourself, and ask the student if he or she understands.
 Be careful, though.
 Don't "talk down" to the student, as this may exacerbate feelings of inferiority and issues with self-esteem.
 Keep conversations as normal as possible, always attempting to be as inclusive as you can.